 To this we can add other challenges, such as knowing the technological needs of the Public Administration and exploring business opportunities based on innovative solutions.

-«New LEO Constellations The next Revolution in Global Communications?» to debate at the proposal of the CPS group
+“New LEO Constellations, the Next Revolution in Global Communications?” to debate to proposal of group CPS

 This has been the theme that focused one of the Forum's discussions through the round table sponsored by the CPS group.
 In this way, experts and professionals from the aerospace sector presented the different ways in which these satellites and their constellations can revolutionize the global communications system, thus generating great challenges for the industry.